 Listen to this post

 I started cleaning my Lastpass site entries today.
 I thought it would be easiest to use the windows desktop app to do this task.
-Unfortunately, the app crashed as I was simply editing an entry.
+Unfortunately, the app crashed as I was editing an entry.
 I’ve also used the mac client and found that to be a clunky experience.

 My key features are as follows.